 1. “Don’t eat carbs at night, you’ll put on body fat!”

 Oprah and Bob Greene were wrong!
 It’s amazing how many people STILL believe this one.
-Is eating carbs at night making you fat?
+Do eating carbs at night make you fat?
 NO!
-This nootropic review shows how important it is to take brain supplements to improve your overall health.

 2. “When you eat is more important than how much you eat for fat loss.”